ummjevel/Generative-AI-for-beginners-dotnet/03-CoreGenerativeAITechniques/06-LocalModelRunners.md

 To run the samples in this repository:

-1. Install Docker Desktop, AI Toolkit for Windows, or Foundry Local as needed
+1. Install Docker Desktop, AI Toolkit for Visual Studio Code, or Foundry Local as needed
 2. Pull or download the required model
 3. Start the local model server (Docker, AI Toolkit, or Foundry Local)
 4. Navigate to one of the sample project directories